This is what Ofsted said about our governors and their excellent work:

 Personnel Committee/Finance Committee

-I have been married to Georgina for twenty one years and we currently have three plus two children:-
+I have been married to Georgina for 25 years and we currently have 3 + 1 children (more at times, including *mum & baby placements):-

-Evie, 15 in year 11 at The Bradford Academy
+Joseph (home grown), 15, in his GCSE year at Bradford Academy

-Previous jobs include ten years in industry with a military electronics company.
-I left there to head up Youth Base, a local relational youth work project for eleven years, which was started by my wife Georgina.
+Previous jobs include 10 years in industry with a military electronics company; I left there to head up Youth Base, a local relational youth work project for 11 years, which was started by my wife Georgina.

 After merging Youth Base with another youth work agency called e:merge (who do a lot of great work in ours and other schools), I then began half time as Chaplain when the Academy opened – I greatly enjoy this challenging and developing role.